-With areas of persistent weakness, you'll want to make sure you're studying the material from a variety of different angles and drilling the problems you've already worked through until they become second nature to you.
+With areas of persistent weakness, make sure to study these areas using a variety of angles, and drill the problems you've already worked through until they become second nature to you.

-If you're backsliding, increase your attention to that topic; if you're growing, stay the course.
-Continue to make use of the resources that are working for you.
+If you're backsliding, increase your attention to that topic.
+If you're growing, stay on course.
+Continue to make use of the resources that are working well for you.